The eDream is over: How travellers fell out of love with OTAs

 Bulk buying and reselling discount tickets isn't the only bit of trickery.
 Cutting costs in customer support and other areas are obvious shortfalls.
 Some OTAs hold on to passengers' money, wait for fares to drop before booking and banking the difference.
 (Always ask for your e-ticket up front!)

 Unfortunately, given the increasing cost of travel recently, fares have only got more expensive.
-This had lead to last minute cancellations or OTAs offering passengers or offering less direct (cheaper) routes than they originally booked.
+This led to last minute cancellations or OTAs offering passengers less direct (cheaper) routes than they originally booked.
 According to some travellers, some OTAs have been cheeky enough to ask passengers to pay the difference on more expensive fares before they can fly.

 Currently Consumer NZ recommends you "book with a New Zealand-based travel agent with a good reputation for customer service, or book directly with the airline."